General Medicine for palliative care physicians.

 • Experienced and enthusiastic administrative staff

-• Focus on participants, not profit – any surplus ploughed back into education
+• Focus on participants, not for profit so keeping costs as low as possible – any surplus ploughed back into education